Building a Harbor Freight trailer in Pennsylvania

 I was renting trailers from U-Haul for most of my needs.
 I ran into a problem when I switched to a Ford Explorer because U-Haul would not rent trailers to be used with a Ford Explorer.
 I could go in with my Mom’s Mountaineer, which the the exact same frame and they would rent to me.
 I’m not sure if that inane, idiotic policy is still in effect or not.

 I looked at the trailers sold by Harbor Freight.
-With my super-duper membership, I got the kit for about $300 or so.
+With my super-duper membership and a sale price, I got the kit for about $300 or so.
 The two very heavy boxes fit in the rear of my explorer with the seats down.

 My son helped me get the boxes into the garage.
 We started the assembly.
 Below is some of the contents of one of the boxes.
 We started laying everything out.
 Unfortunately some of the parts are not labeled but with a little thought it all falls into place.

 The main frame is composed of 2 4′ x 4′ sections.
 I used a large carpenter’s square to make sure those parts were square.
-I also used a compresser and air wrench for most of the assembly.
+I also used a compressor and air wrench for most of the assembly.
 NOTE – I was working in the garage in February.
 I had to be careful to pre-warm the compressor with a heat gun before running it.
 I also set up an infrared propane heater.
 WARNING – using a propane heater in a garage can be risky in terms of fire and Carbon Monoxide.
 However, the garage is pretty drafty and I’d leave one of the doors open a crack.
 I have since started using a parabolic electric infrared heater.
 It seems a bit safer to use than propane.

 Most of the assembly was a one man job.
 My son and I worked on it when we had time.
 However, there were a few steps where two people are definitely needed.
 The clips to hold the wiring just don’t seem to work.
 I ended up replacing them with wiring holders screwed into the plywood frame.
 Be sure to run the wiring in a way to allow for folding and the tilt feature.